SukkoPera/OpenKickstartSwitcherCDTV/README.md

 ### Installation
 Once your OpenKickstartSwitcherCDTV is assembled and programmed, the rest of the installation should be pretty straightforward:
 * Open your CDTV.
-* Remove the shielding.
 * Identify the Kickstart chip.
 * Carefully remove it.
 * Plug OpenKickstartSwitcher in its place, making sure to match the correct orientation.
-* Drill two holes into the back of your CDTV (or wherever you prefer) and screw two switches in there.
+* Drill two/three holes into the back of your CDTV (or wherever you prefer) and screw two/three switches in there.
 * Solder wires to switches.
-* Replace your shielding.
 * Close your CDTV.

 ### Kickstart selection